PhilippeMarcMeyer/vanillaSelectBox/README.md

-# vanillaSelectBox v1.0.3
+# vanillaSelectBox v1.0.4

 npm i vanillaselectbox

-## vanillaSelectBox : v1.03 : getResult() an new fonction to get the selected values in an array
+## vanillaSelectBox : v1.04 : Fixed issue by https://github.com/arthur911016 (Thanks)
+if you select all the elements when the list is filtered by the textBox it will put the value All to the placeholder even when it does not have all the values selected, if you close and open again the select you will notice that not all the values are checked and the placeholder says All

 ## New : Possibility to change the dropdown tree and change the remote search function